SUPER promotional videos by Mailchimp

 If you are a luxury brand or want affluent clients, make sure you have a luxurious background.

 Are you a fun and energetic brand?
 How you film your video in that environment?

-Alternatively, you could use a boring space (like a library), and create humour around how you aren’t that.
+Alternatively, you could use a boring space (like a library), and create humor around how you aren’t that.

-Remember, humour is created from surprise, and contrast.
+Remember, humor is created from surprise and contrast.

 It’s definitely worth the extra investment to immerse your video in an environment that speaks the language of your ideal clients (whether problem or solution).